Later Life Workplace Index (LLWI)

 Goinger Kreis

 The Goinger Kreis is a German forum und think tank of leading business managers and scientists for the future of human resource management and employment.
-Within its interest group for "employment potentials of older workers" the Goinger Kreis supports the development of an index for successful and sustainable later life work since many years.
+Within its interest group for "employment potentials of older workers" the Goinger Kreis has supported the (further) development of the index for successful and sustainable later life work for many years.
 Further information is available at www.goinger-kreis.de.

 Demographie Netzwerk (ddn)